MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 1. Some drawings are performed in the back buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in sending the back buffer data to the front buffer.
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in transmitting the back buffer data to the front buffer.
-5. As soon as the sent is performed, the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the same back buffer address (there is only one buffer).
+5. As soon as the transmission is performed, the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the same back buffer address (there is only one buffer).
 6. The Graphics Engine is now unlocked and a new drawing can start in the back buffer.

 .. _section_brs_predraw: